Mojtaba-Hassan-Erfani/Weather/README.md

 ## About

-The weather dashboard fetches data from the OpenWeatherMap API and displays the weather information for any city entered by the user.
+The weather dashboard fetches data from the OpenWeatherMap API and displays the weather information for any city selected by the user.
 This is a client-side JavaScript application built with vanilla JavaScript, HTML, and CSS.

 ## Features

 - User-friendly interface
-- Search weather by city
+- Get weather by city
-- Display current weather data including temperature, humidity, and wind speed
+- Display current weather data including current, max and min temperature

 ## Usage

-Enter the name of a city in the input field and click 'Get Weather'.
+Select a city in the dropdown.
 The weather information will be displayed below.

 ## Tech Stack